Water is precious. Save water with these tips on how to wash dishes without wasting water.

 Ok, drip drying dishes has nothing to do with saving water, but has everything to do with saving time!

 While it’s possible to use as little or less water than a dishwasher when hand washing dishes, there’s no getting around the fact that it does take more time.

 At least by drip drying dishes on a dish rack, you’re not doing any more work than you have to.

 Better yet, of course, is to delegate the job of washing the dishes entirely.

-What are your tips and tricks for washing the dishes?
+What are your tips and tricks for washing dishes without wasting water?
 Share them in the comments below.

 Melissa Goodwin has been writing about frugal living for 10+ year but has been saving her pennies since she first got pocket money.
 Prior to writing about frugal living, Melissa worked as an accountant.
 As well as a diploma of accounting, Melissa has an honours degree in humanities including writing and research and she studied to be a teacher and loves sharing the things that she has learned and helping others to achieve their goals.
 She has been preparing all her life to write about frugal living skills.